souldzin/doorman/CONTRIBUTING.md

   # 3) Reset my current branch to the code I need to fix
   git fetch --all
-  git reset --hard upstream develop
+  git reset --hard upstream master

   # 4) Fix the bug, test, commit, push, and create a pull request.